lujonathanh/PeakSeeker/README.md

 ------------
 * You must have Python 2.7, scipy, numpy, and matplotlib installed.
 I highly recommend using iPython, either in the Anaconda Distribution (http://continuum.io/downloads) or Enthought Canopy Environment (https://store.enthought.com/downloads/).
 If using Anaconda, run the program through the iPython qtconsole, not Spyder.

-* Download and save both PeakSeeker.py and PEAKSEEKER OPTIONS.txt
+* Download and save both PeakSeeker.py and OPTIONS.txt

 * In order to use the program, you must specify the directory path of PEAKSEEKER OPTIONS.txt in the program code of PeakSeeker.py.
-Control+f "opener = open('C:\Python27\PEAKSEEKER OPTIONS.txt')" This is around line 1353.
+Control+f "opener = open('./OPTIONS.txt')" This is around line 1343.

-* Similarly, PEAKSEEKER OPTIONS.txt must specify, in the first line, the directory path of a text file with the mass spectra (i.e. copy-pasted from XCalibur)
+* Similarly, OPTIONS.txt must specify, in the first line, the directory path of a text file with the mass spectrum (i.e. copy-pasted from XCalibur)

-* Do NOT remove the header lines of the text file.
+* Do NOT remove the header lines of the text file with the mass spectrum.
 The program will remove these automatically.

 The program isn't working!
 What do I do?
 ----------------------------------------